Hypercubed/angular-ecs/README.md

 - take advantage of AngularJs tools
 - easy to serialize entities
 - feel like part of angular
+- don't fight angular or js
+- understand and take advantage of browser optimization

 ## Documentation
 (coming soon)